-Centennial Cone Trail is a 16 mile loop trail located near Golden, Colorado that features a river and is rated as moderate.
-The trail is primarily used for hiking, mountain biking & trail running and is accessible from February until November.
+Centennial Cone Trail is a 13.3 mile heavily trafficked loop trail located near Golden, Colorado that features a river and is rated as moderate.
+The trail offers a number of activity options and is best used from February until November.
 Dogs are also able to use this trail but must be kept on leash.